Government energy grants for your home

 As well as using energy-efficiency grants to help cut the amount of gas and electricity you use, you should also make sure you’re on the best-value energy tariff.

 If you’re on a standard default gas and electricity tariff with one of the Big Six energy companies, one which is close to the maximum permitted by the government's energy price cap, you could be paying over £300 more per year than you need to.
 That’s the difference between one of these tariffs and the cheapest deals on the market.

 Earn cash for generating renewable energy

 The upfront costs of installing generation at home can be high.
-But the Renewable Heat Incentive (RHI) help offset the initial expense of installing renewable energy technologies.
-In future the Smart Energy Guarantee will pay for electricity you generate at home.
+But the (RHI) helps offset the initial expense of installing renewable heating technologies.
+The can pay for electricity you generate at home.